xelphin-fever/css-summary/README.md

 Video: https://www.youtube.com/watch?v=mU6anWqZJcc

 I just made a website that is pretty much the equivalent to a notebook, in the way that I write and explain the concepts from the video.
+I also added some more concepts and such...